peachy1775/CTF-Chall_Write-Ups/README.md

-These are some of the CTF Chall's I have done as a member of the CIAT Cyber Security club CTF team
+These Are Aome Af The CTF Chall's I Have Done As A Member Of The CIAT Cyber Security Club CTF Team